Dr. Kevin Rogers

 She then served as a Secondary Math Teacher on Special Assignment for one year, where she created and delivered professional learning and instructional support for secondary math teachers.
 Following, she was LISD’s Director of Pre-K – 12 Curriculum for three years.
 Prior to her role as Associate Superintendent for Learning and Teaching, she served as the district’s Executive Director of Learning Design and Support since 2001.

-Rapp received her Bachelor of Arts degree in Mathematics from Texas Tech University.
-She received her Masters of Science in Mathematics from Texas Woman’s University and is currently working on her doctorate degree in Educational Leadership from Dallas Baptist University.
+Dr. Rapp received her Bachelor of Arts degree in Mathematics from Texas Tech University.
+She received her Masters of Science in Mathematics from Texas Woman’s University and her doctorate degree in Educational Leadership from Dallas Baptist University.